konovod/linalg/README.md

 - Mat32 = GenericMatrix(Float32)
 - MatComplex = GenericMatrix(Complex)

-Complex consisting of two Float32 isn't supported for now (it is easy, but I'm not sure is it useful) types with prefix G (GMat, GMat32, GMatComplex) are for actually allocated matrices, others are automatically converted to them when needed.
+Complex consisting of two Float32 isn't supported for now (it is easy, but I'm not sure is it useful).

+Types with prefix G (GMat, GMat32, GMatComplex) are for actually allocated matrices, others are automatically converted to them when needed.

 ```crystal